Medically reviewed by Drugs.com. Last updated on Jul 4, 2022.

 - Congenital heart defect means you were born with a heart problem.
 Over time, the problem may lead to narrowing or blocking of your aortic valve.

 - Rheumatic fever can develop after you have a strep throat infection.
 Rheumatic fever causes your heart valves to thicken with scars.

 What are the signs and symptoms of aortic stenosis?

 - Shortness of breath during activity or when you lie down

 How is aortic stenosis diagnosed?

-- Chest x-ray: This is used to check the size of your heart and look for fluid around your heart and lungs.
+- A chest x-ray shows the size of your heart.
+It may also show if fluid is around your heart and lungs.

 How is aortic stenosis treated?

 - Medicines may help decrease your cholesterol levels and your blood pressure.
 You may also be given medicine to help lower swelling.